 This setup, though, is extremely risky.
 You could end up dealing with entities that would assert the shares.
 This could give them greater control over the business.
 Worse, unscrupulous local nominee may take full ownership of everything you invested, from shares to your assets.

 While you can always file a dispute, that is not easy.
 For one, it brings the attention of the government to your business.
 It will more likely get you into deeper trouble since the setup is a direct violation of the law.
 Further, it’s difficult to prove your ownership since it’s not in the business document to begin with.

 To increase your share, some small agencies may choose another business classification.
 At first, this will hasten the registration process.
 But, it does more harm than good once you try to secure different licences and permits.

 As a foreign investor, what you need is a local nominee agreement that protects you.
 Cekindo offers you the following solutions:

 Cekindo can develop a customised plan once you’re ready to set up a business in the country using any or a combination of the above suggestions.
 We can also offer you a comprehensive Safe Package that includes the following:

 We will be here to help you in local partner selection, market research and analysis, product registration, licences for imports and business, and business visa and work permit.
 We can take care of all the major processes your business needs to start and run smoothly in Indonesia.

 There’s no better time to invest in Indonesia than today.
 The economy is robust.
 In fact, for the second quarter of 2017, total direct investments grew 12 percent than previous year.
 Foreign direct investments (FDI) increased 10.6 percent.

-Let Cekindo help you set up a local nominee company Indonesia that protects your interests.
+Let Cekindo help you set up a local company Indonesia that protects your interests.
 We can also help you find dependable, reliable, and carefully selected local partners that will help support and grow your business.